CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

+# Exercise 03: Migrating a Database to Azure MySQL

+In this lab, you'll migrate a database from MySQL Workbench to Azure MySQL.
+Using the Migration Wizard in MySQL Workbench, you'll configure source and target settings, test the connection, and complete the migration.
+Afterward, in the Azure portal, you'll verify the successful migration of the database within the specified resource group.
+This exercise demonstrates the efficient transfer of a database to Azure's cloud environment.

 ## Task 01: Migrate the created database to azure MySQL database

 1. In MYSQL workbench On Tool bar select **Database**